top of page

 COGNITIVE-BEHAVIOURAL THERAPY (CBT)

-Working from a cognitive behavioural perspective means that we will focus on how our mind interprets situations and how this impacts our thoughts, emotions, and behaviours.
+When I work with you from a cognitive behavioural perspective, we focus on how your mind interprets situations and how this impacts your thoughts, emotions, and behaviours.

 From this perspective we will look at: setting concrete goals and using specific techniques to change your thoughts, feelings, and actions.